aragon/osx/packages/contracts/docs/core/04-contracts-overview.md

 ![](./01-how-it-works/02-the-dao-framework/aragon-os-framework-overview.drawio.svg)

 <p class="caption">
-  Overview of the aragonOS DAO Framework with its components; the governance layer, code layer with external dependencies; and their responsibilities.
+  Overview of the aragonOSx DAO Framework with its components; the governance layer, code layer with external dependencies; and their responsibilities.
 </p>

 </div>